Does a Will Have to be Probated in Texas?

 Do I Need an Attorney?

 Most Texas courts require a will’s executor to be represented by an attorney when completing the probate process.
-However, in limited circumstances, executors may be able to probate a will without legal representation.
-This is known as “independent administration.”

 How Long Does Probate Take?